 This book is well organized into 7 chapters and this book will be great if you are an experienced Map Reduce user or developer who is working in a production scale Hadoop environment. and of course, it is also a very helpful guide to Hadoop enthusiasts and Map Reduce beginners for getting something that is equal to production scale.

-First chapter, covers fair bit of introduction to Map Reduce programming model and explains further to the internals of Map Reduce as to how the jobs can be executing with this distributed, fault tolerant, parallel processing framework.
+First chapter, the book Optimizing Hadoop for Map Reduce covers fair bit of introduction to Map Reduce programming model and explains further to the internals of Map Reduce as to how the jobs can be executing with this distributed, fault tolerant, parallel processing framework.
 Internal understanding of this explanation can be a base foundation for optimizing your MR jobs.

 Second Chapter, introduces optimizing Map Reduce using appropriate configuration parameters in configuration files.
 Any one who has done a “hello world!”
 Map Reduce program would know about these configuration files such as core-site.xml, hdfs-site.xml, mapred-site.xml. etc.,

 As Hadoop runs on cluster environment, it is always necessary to monitor the jobs running on different nodes in a cluster.
 Even though Hadoop comes with a UI for monitoring jobs with number of metrics.
 You need enhanced monitoring experience in a production environment to diagnose the problems in production.
 This chapter well describes about the open source monitoring tools such as Chukwa, Ganglia, Nagios and Ambari. and how to use these effectively for optimizing your map reduce jobs.